schackartk/tonkotsu_cop_bot/README.md

 ![Example of output confusion matrix](data/confusion_matrix.svg)

 Unfortunately, since the size of data is small (n=120 and counting), model accuracy upon testing can vary run-to-run (of `bayes.py`, not `bot.py`).
-Assessed accuracy is on average 88% (95% condifence interval on the average is 78% to 90%).
+Assessed accuracy is on average 88% (95% confidence interval on the average is 78% to 90%).

 ### Expected Behavior
 ```